kb-dk/on_the_indexing_of_text/01_introduction.md

 Pauling.

 The subject of fiction is more difficult, though.
-Most fiction is about love, sex, hatred, solitude, illness and death (and other usually related topics).
+Most fiction is about love, sex, hatred, solitude, illness and death (and other, usually, related topics).
 These subjects are usually covered in detail in fairly long texts (such as novels) without ever explicitly mentioning those terms.

-The audience is book worms (and other people in search for love), and dinner speakers who need exact quotations of love poetry for wedding talks.
+The audience for in text search is book worms (and other people in search for love), and dinner speakers who need exact quotations of love poetry for wedding talks.

-## This paper is
+## This paper is about

-- about the building of a search index for fiction,
+- how to build a search index for fiction,
-- enabling users to search for texts using elementary metadata
+- how to enable users to search for texts using elementary metadata
-- and also inside those texts.
+- how to enable them search inside those texts and link to what they find

 We do not